-Today, counties around the U.S. are asking residents to .
-A challenge to be sure, but an even bigger challenge is imagining the rest of my life with much less water.
 Measure W: The Safe Clean Water Parcel Tax-- which promises to transform the region into a greener, healthier, and more prosperous one-- makes it easier to meet tomorrow’s challenges of a lifetime with much less water.

 Here’s what the challenge presents in Los Angeles: Drought is the new normal.
 Extreme heat days are increasing in number.
 Billions of gallons of precious rainwater are lost to the ocean every year.
 And, our water and wastewater pipelines are bursting at the seams.